MG Software.

 Strapi is better for non-technical users.
 The Content-Type Builder and admin panel are intuitive without code knowledge.
 Payload's admin panel is also user-friendly, but configuration is code-first, meaning a developer is needed for schema changes.
 Strapi offers more independence for content teams.

-Payload has a performance advantage by running inside your Next.js app — the Local API bypasses HTTP overhead entirely.
+Payload has a performance advantage by running inside your Next.js app.
+The Local API bypasses HTTP overhead entirely.
 Strapi requires HTTP requests (REST or GraphQL), adding latency.
 For content-heavy pages with many CMS calls, this difference can be noticeable.
 Both perform excellently for standard use cases.

 Need help choosing?